awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-start-human-loop.md

 Additionally, when using a built\-in task type, your IAM user or role must have permission to invoke API operations of the AWS service associated with your task type\.
 For example, if using Amazon Rekognition with Augmented AI, you must attach permissions required to call `DetectModerationLabels`\.
 For examples of identity\-based policies you can use to grant these permissions, see [Amazon Rekognition Identity\-Based Policy Examples](https://docs.aws.amazon.com/rekognition/latest/dg/security_iam_id-based-policy-examples.html) and [Amazon Textract Identity\-Based Policy Examples](https://docs.aws.amazon.com/textract/latest/dg/security_iam_id-based-policy-examples.html)\.
 You can also use the more general policy **AmazonAugmentedAIIntegratedAPIAccess** to grant these permissions\.
 For more information, see [Create an IAM User With Permissions to Invoke Amazon A2I, Amazon Textract, and Amazon Rekognition API Operations](a2i-permissions-security.md#a2i-grant-general-permission)\.

 To create and start a human loop, you will need a flow definition ARN\.
-To learn how to create a flow definition \(or human review workflow\), see [Create a Human Review Workflow](a2i-create-flow-definition.md)\.
+To learn how to create a flow definition \(or human review workflow\), see [Create a Flow Definition](a2i-create-flow-definition.md)\.

 ## Create and Start a Human Loop for a Built\-in Task Type<a name="a2i-human-loop-built-in-task-type"></a>